MathyouMB/Shoptography/README.md

 A query that returns the information of a specified image.

 **imageSearch:**<br>
-A query that returns the results of a text based search for related images.
-The search algorithm is explained [here](#Search).
+A query that returns the results of a text-based search for related images.
+The search algorithm is explained [here](#-search).

 **profile:**<br>
 A query that returns the profile of the currently logged in user.